bergesinstitute/graf-method/book-1-unit-1.md

     Maria es secretaria.
 (Maria is a secretary.)

-## Estar: We use it for non-permanent attributes and location.
+## Estar: We use it for non-permanent attributes and location

 Typical uses:

-### Moods/physical conditions
+### Moods / physical conditions

     Yo estoy triste.
 (I am sad.)